Why is the Settlement for My Car Accident Taking So Long?

 File a Claim Through the Other Driver’s Insurance

-Another option you can pursue is filing a claim through the other driver’s insurance company if they either admitted fault or you were able to demonstrate they caused the motor vehicle collision.
+Another option you can pursue is filing a claim through the other driver’s insurance company if they admitted fault or you were able to demonstrate they caused the motor vehicle collision.

 File a Personal Injury Lawsuit

 Many insurance policies have limited coverage.
 Unfortunately, this amount often is not a fair settlement because it does not cover the extent of serious injuries or damages you have suffered, including but not limited to high medical bills, ongoing medical treatment, lost wages, or property damage.
-In some cases, you would benefit more from filing a lawsuit against the other driver who caused the crash, especially if they were particularly negligent or reckless in their actions.
+In some cases, you would benefit more from filing a car accident lawsuit against the other driver who caused the crash, especially if they were particularly negligent or reckless in their actions.

 In many claims, a car accident case is settled before it gets to trial.
 That being said, it is hard to pinpoint an exact timeframe it will take to settle your claim because every case is different.
-Many factors can affect the length of a case.

 Some car accident claim cases are resolved very quickly, within four to six months, but others can continue for two or more years before the case is concluded.
 We will dive a little deeper into the causes of delays in the next section.